hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/rds-should-be-configured-with-multi-az.md

-# AWS RDS instance should be private
+# AWS RDS instance should be configured with Multi AZ

 | Provider            | Category     |
 |---------------------|--------------|